jens-daniel-mueller/Cant_eMLR/README.md

 ## Using functions

 Functions are stored in .R files located under /code.
+Here, it is distinguished between:

+biogeochemical_functions.R

+- calculate biogeochemical parameters, such as C*

+mapping_functions.R

+- map properties, eg calculate \Delta C~ant~ by appliying model coeffcients to predictor climatologies, and regional averaging

+plotting_functions.R

+- produce maps, zonal mean sections and other plots

 ## Unevaluated chunks